 Open advocates think that the average person cares that they can’t hack their bootloader when all they care about is what apps, services and functions their device enables them to use.
 In this way, Apple is the most open and it shows in its tribe’s willingness to use services other than those produced by Apple.

 I know what he means.
-I’m a big Apple fan but I will admit when the company has a been bested in some product area.
+I’m a big Apple fan, but I will admit when the company has a been bested in some product area.
 I trust Google Maps but not iOS Maps.
-I have three domains that uses Google Apps and I prefer Gmail, Google Calendar, and Google Contacts to iCloud Mail, Calendar and Contacts.
+I have three domains that use Google Apps, and I prefer Gmail, Google Calendar, and Google Contacts to iCloud Mail, Calendar and Contacts.
 They work better.

 But … I do come across a sort of rabid hate – irrational hate – of Apple in certain online communities.
 Google+?
 I can understand the Google fanboys, they use and love Google products, I don’t understand the Apple hating.